maskhb/OpenShareDoc/JSX in React.md

 }
 ```
 It is important to note that:
-- The class name is the component name (for both function-defined and class-defined components, the first letter of the component name must be大写, and it inherits from `React.Component`)
+- The class name is the component name (for both function-defined and class-defined components, the first letter of the component name must be UpperCase, and it inherits from `React.Component`)
 - Use the `render()` method to return the content to be rendered

 State belongs to the component itself.
 We can initialize the state in the constructor of the class, such as: